-On October 28, 2015, each of the Taxing Districts and the Management District adopted Joint Resolutions Concerning the Imposition of a Maintenance Fee.
+On October 28, 2015, each of the Taxing Districts and the Management District adopted Joint Resolutions Concerning the Imposition of a Maintenance Fee, as amended on February 27, 2018.
 These Joint Resolutions (as amended) superseded all other resolutions imposing Maintenance Fees.